liviucotfas/ase-web-and-cloud-applications-security/06 - MVCStore - Advanced Architecture - Repository Pattern and DTOs.md

 > - `AsNoTracking()` improves performance for read-only operations
 > - All EF Core specific logic is contained here
 >
-> **Note on Paging**: This implementation doesn't include database-level paging methods.
-For this lab, paging is handled in the service layer using LINQ on the in-memory collection returned by `GetAllAsync()`.
-In production applications with large datasets, you should add paging methods to the repository that use `.Skip()` and `.Take()` at the database level for better performance.

 ##  8. <a name='RefactoringtheServiceLayer'></a>Refactoring the Service Layer